CloudLabs-Samples/EduLabs/Security-ISV/Barracuda_WAF_on_Azure.md

 This document will help you in configuring the Barracuda Web Application firewall hosted on Azure for publishing IIS Based websites.

+## Prerequisites

+- Microsoft Azure Subscription with admin credentials.

+- Azure Quick-start template **Barracuda-waf-solution** needs to be deployed successfully in the subscription

 ### Instructions

 1.	**Launch** the Edge browser and **Navigate** to https://portal.azure.com.